 - Creatine: Creatine is a nitrogenous organic acid, which occurs in your body naturally.
 While in its synthesized form, it is an energy-enhancing substance that helps improve the development and production of the adenosine triphosphate that helps in muscle growth and repair under stress.
 Primarily, creatine provides your body with bursts of energy while helping with muscle growth and repair during your work out.

-- Multi-Vitamins: Multi-Vitamins is vital to your workout program and diet since they support your body’s everyday functioning.
-During work out, your body requires a wide range of nutrients for optimum performance and efficiency.
+- Multi-Vitamins: Multi-Vitamins are vital to your workout program and diet since they support your body’s everyday functioning.
+During the workout, your body requires a wide range of nutrients for optimum performance and efficiency.
 Taking high-potency multi-vitamins can ensure that your body is getting the essential nutrients to help support the metabolic reactions.

 Foods and Drinks

 If you want to achieve your workout goals and get better results, you should eat and drink these foods and drinks.